ddev/ddev.com/README.md

 1. Run `nvm use` to make sure you’re running an appropriate Node.js version.
 2. Run `npm install` to set up the project’s dependencies.
 3. Run `cp .env.example .env` to create a `.env` file for environment variables.
 (Don’t check this in!)
-4. Create a [classic GitHub access token](https://github.com/settings/tokens) with the following scopes: `repo`, `read:org`, `read:user`, and `read:project`.
+4. Create a [classic GitHub access token](https://github.com/settings/tokens) with these scopes: `repo`, `read:org`, `read:user`, and `read:project`.
-5. Add the GitHub token to `.env`’s `GITHUB_TOKEN=` value.
+5. Paste the GitHub token after `.env`’s `GITHUB_TOKEN=`.
-6. Run `npm run dev` to run Astro’s dev server.
+6. Run `npm run dev` to start Astro’s dev server.
-7. Visit the URL in your console.
+7. Visit the URL displayed in your terminal.
 (Probably `http://127.0.0.1:3000/`.)
-The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser console.)
+The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).

 To generate a static copy of the site, run `npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
+You can preview locally by running `npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

 ## Managing Content